hibaa8/TSS2026-LunarLions/README.md

 ### Controls

 During the challenge, you will be expected to issue commands to control the rover via TSS (see <a href="#rover-controls">rover commanding</a>).
-However for debug purposes, we have included several keyboard shortcuts that can be ran in the simulator to control the rover, reset the position, etc.
+However for debugging purposes, we have included several keyboard shortcuts that can be ran in the simulator to control the rover, reset the position, etc.

 | Keyboard Shortcut | Description                                          |
 | ----------------- | ---------------------------------------------------- |